Line of Duty series 6: Your guide to who's in it, when it's back and what to expect

 What will happen in series 6?

-We know that ACC Derek Hilton was the second, and series 5 named legal counsel Gill Biggeloe as the third, so we're expecting to see AC-12 searching for the fourth and final corrupt official in series 6.
+We know that ACC Derek Hilton was the second part of H, and series 5 named legal counsel Gill Biggeloe as the third, so we're expecting to see AC-12 searching for the fourth and final corrupt official in series 6.

 Hastings is still a strong possibility despite being framed by Biggeloe in series 5, and AC-3's DCS Patricia Carmichael who was investigating him also looks decidedly dodgy.